Is Virtual Sales The Right Solution?

-Virtual Sales is selling using phone, text, webinars, social media and email.
+Selling virtually is selling using phone, text, webinars, social media and email.
 It’s everything but physically seeing the customer.
 There are numerous benefits yet some drawbacks as well.
 It is NOT an Inside Sales Organization.
 Inside Sales is all virtual.
 They rarely go and visit a Customer or Prospect.
-A virtual organization blends face to face selling with virtual selling.
+A virtual organization blends face to face sales with virtual selling.
 To know if it’s right for your sales organization, you need to answer this question:

 How do you tell if you need a Virtual Sales Force?

 Answering the below questions will help you determine if and how fast you need to implement one.
 But you need to ask them by segment.
 Enterprise or Large Customers buy much differently than Mid-Market or Small Business Customers.
 Look and answer the questions through that lens:

 - Do you Customers prefer to Buy Long Term over the Phone?